EMDR Therapy and Complex Trauma in Children

-Material will follow the Eight Phases of EMDR Therapy whenever possible and any deviations from that model will be explained to participants so that they will be able to make effective clinical adaptions for this population.
+Material will follow the Eight Phases of EMDR Trauma Therapy whenever possible and any deviations from that model will be explained to participants so that they will be able to make effective clinical adaptions for this population.
 This workshop will primarily consist of lecture with a one-hour practicum at the end of the day.

 Participants Will Learn To

 - Integrate current neuroscience research into their understanding of the effects of childhood trauma and neglect.

 - Conceptualize complex child presentations in terms of the Adaptive Information Processing model.

 - Apply skills for effective Phase 1 History Taking.

 - Develop skills for effective Phase 2 Preparation of children with complex presentations.

 - Recognize and address dissociative symptoms in children.

 - Understand and utilize “Tip of the Finger” processing to address therapeutic blockages, stuck points, and actively triggered disturbances.

 Prerequisite: Participants must have completed EMDR Basic Training with an EMDRIA-approved training provider.